Winter Sensory Bag for Toddlers: A Simple & Fun DIY Activity

 Winter mornings are always a mix of cozy cuddles and chaotic schedules.

-Just the other day, my 3-year-old, Liam, was running around with mismatched socks, while my twins, Ava and Noah, decided that the kitchen sink was the perfect place to practice their “ice skating.”
+Just the other day, my 3-year-old, was running around with mismatched socks, while my other kids decided that the kitchen sink was the perfect place to practice their “ice skating.”

 Let’s just say, it’s never a dull moment.
 But as we were rushing to get everyone bundled up and out the door, I realized the one thing I needed more than anything: a way to keep their little hands busy.